CSU Sustainability Fund

 Eliminating Forever Chemicals from CSU Dining Hall Food Packaging

-Per- and polyfluoroalkyl substances (PFAS) are a class of chemicals found in many food packaging due to their stain and water-resistant properties.
+Per- and polyfluoroalkyl substances (PFAS) are a class of harmful chemicals found in many food packaging due to their stain and water-resistant properties.
 Adrienne Smiley, a doctoral Chemistry student, collaborated with CSU’s Residential Dining Services to test food packaging materials widely used in the dining centers around campus to help eliminate PFAS-containing materials and identified safe and sustainable replacement products.
-View the Eliminating Forever Chemicals from CSU Dining Hall Food Packaging project presentation.
+Their research indicated that Dining’s packaging appears to be safe, and unlikely to cause harm.
+View the Eliminating Forever Chemicals from CSU Dining Hall Food Packaging end-of-year results and presentation here (PDF).

 University Apartments Sustainable Living Challenge

-Coming off a successful, but largely virtual, pilot program completed in the 2020-2021 academic year, the University apartments received funding to further engage and provide in-person opportunities for residents to learn about living sustainability in on-campus University apartments.
-View the University Apartments Sustainable Living Challenge project presentation.
+Coming off a successful, but largely virtual, pilot program completed in the 2020-2021 academic year, Kirstie Tedrick, Housing and Dining Services, received funding to further engage and provide in-person opportunities for residents to learn about living sustainability in on-campus University apartments.
+Over the course of four weeks, this program successfully engaged nine percent of residents in 2022, with notable improvements in specific apartment buildings.
+Lessons learned from the campaign will be applied to enhance future programs, considering effective communication, and meeting champion expectations.
+View the University Apartments Sustainable Living Challenge end-of-year results and presentation here (PDF).

 Zero Waste Recycle Initiative

 The Zero Waste Team continued their Post Landfill Action Network (PLAN) membership, a national organization that helps to support zero waste on college campuses.
 Sam Cummings, President of the student-organized Zero Waste Team, also collaborated with CSU Central Receiving to broaden the scope of electronic waste recycling during Earth Month 2022.
-View the Zero Waste Recycle Initiative project presentation.
+Collection bins were placed around campus, staffed by surplus employees and volunteers, who helped sort waste and donated functional items.
+The collected materials were processed at surplus headquarters, emphasizing proper volunteer training on recycling guidelines and hazardous materials.
+View the Zero Waste Recycle Initiative end-of-year results and presentation here (PDF).

 The Patchwork Initiative